[HISTORY: Adopted by the Township Council of the Township of Evesham 3-19-2013 by Ord. No. 4-3-2013. Amendments noted where applicable.

 Contact information for two individuals from the neighborhood association to serve as the point of contact regarding the restoration and/or replacement project; and

-Notarized letter of permission from the property owner stating that there is no objection to the neighborhood association's restoration and/or replacement of the entranceway signage.
+Notarized letter of permission from the property owner stating that there is no objection to the neighborhood association's restoration and/or replacement of the entranceway signage and/or landscaping.

 Matching grant amounts.

-The Township will reimburse the neighborhood association an amount, not to exceed $500, for the restoration and/or replacement of one housing or land development sign, as described in § 160-75K of the Township Code.
+The Township will reimburse the neighborhood association an amount, not to exceed $500, for the restoration and/or replacement of one housing or land development sign and/or landscaping, as described in § 160-75K of the Township Code.

 Every application shall be conditioned upon the availability of grant funds.